 No Smoking Property:

-For everyone’s enjoyment, smoking is NOT permitted in any of the buildings and rooms at Olmsted Camp.
+For everyone’s enjoyment and the safety of the property, smoking is NOT permitted in any of the buildings or rooms at Olmsted Camp.
 This covers the main building “The Camp”, the barn “The Dorm”, and all three cabins.
 Smoking on the porch and patio is allowed so long as it does not interrupt others from also enjoying the atmosphere, scenery and the conversation.

 On rare occasions, large events, we fill up to capacity.
 Because of this we have listed alternate lodging locations.